 The final stage of training for our special service animals takes place in The Melvin R. Seiden Training Room, or the Apartment, a home-like training room.
 The monkeys learn more advanced skills such as how to open food containers and how to accomplish tasks that even some humans find challenging: using different forms of technology such as CD players, DVD players, and MP3 players.

 During their college years, Helping Hands monkey helpers live in comfortable enclosures just like they’ll eventually have at their recipient’s home.
 They are potty trained to return to this space whenever necessary.
-In these cozy dens, they also keep their toys, blankets, food and water.
+In these capuchin condos, they also keep their toys, blankets, food and water.
 When they are not training or playing, this is where they relax and sleep.

 Visiting Monkey College